rbahisson/quant-finance-projects/README.md

 Compared its performance with various benchmarks by computing the Sharpe ratio and Information ratio.

 ## **Credit Risk FICO Model**
+Built a credit risk framework to estimate probability of default and expected loss using borrower-level financial data, and designed a data-driven FICO score bucketing methodology to summarize and compare credit quality.

 ## **Commodity Storage Contract Pricing Model**
+Developed a natural gas storage pricing model combining time-series price forecasting with seasonality, inventory constraints, and cash-flow valuation to estimate contract value across injection and withdrawal schedules.